EMDR Therapy Explained

 Will EMDR erase my memory?

-No, it won't.
-I often joke with my clients that if I had the power to erase the memories people didn't want, I'd be living in a mansion on Sydney harbour.
-Yes, I think I'm hilarious.
-But in all seriousness, no therapy or person has the power to erase any of your memories short of performing a lobotomy on you.
-The memory will still be there — it is a fact of your history.
-The change will be in how it feels to think about it now, and how the memory impacts you now.
+No. I often joke with clients that if I had the power to erase unwanted memories, I'd be living in a mansion on Sydney Harbour.
+The memory stays -- it is a fact of your history.
+What changes is how it feels to think about it and how it affects you now.

-How will I be able to tell if EMDR is working?
+How will I know if EMDR is working?

-This is such a fabulous and common question, I wrote a whole blog post on it: How can you tell if EMDR is working?
+This is such a common question, I wrote a whole blog post on it: How can you tell if EMDR is working?

 My experience isn't a typical trauma.
-Does EMDR only work for major trauma events like war and natural disasters?
+Does EMDR only work for major events?

 Does EMDR change memories permanently?